ABOUT THE CENTRE

 PROGRAMME BOARD

-The Programme Board of the Silesian Culture Centre acts on the basis of Regulations prepared pursuant to § 8 and § 13 of the Centre’s Statute.
-It is a consultative and advisory body of the Director of the Centre, and its term of office lasts 4 years.
-Pursuant to the resolution no. 252/1210/2022. of the Board of the Tarnogórski County, the following were appointed to the Programme Board for the second term (2022-2026): prof. Jan Szmatloch (current chairman), prof. Małgorzata Myśliwiec, dr. hab.
-Zbigniew Furgaliński, Eugeniusz Orłowski, Jacek Grysko.
+The Programme Board of the Silesian Culture Centre operates on the basis of Regulations developed on the basis of § 8 and § 13 of the Centre’s Statutes.
+It is a consultative and advisory body to the Director of the Centre, and its term of office lasts 4 years.
+By virtue of resolution no. 332/1558/2023 of the Tarnogórski District Management Board amending resolution no. 252/1210/2022, the following were appointed to the Programme Council for the third term (2022-2026): Dr Jacek Kurek, Dr Marta Czarnecka-Tokarz, Łukasz Szostkiewicz, Aleksander König and Maria Kurtz.

 SHORT BIOGRAPHIES